List of Indus Valley Civilisation sites

-The Indus Valley Civilisation (IVC), also known as the Harappan Civilisation, was a major early civilisation, existing from 3300–1300 BCE.
-It covered much of modern-day Pakistan and northwest India, as well as possessing at least one trading colony in northeast Afghanistan.
+The Indus Valley Civilisation (IVC), also known as the Harappan Civilisation, was a major early civilisation, existing from 3300–1300 BCE in the northwest South Asia, around the Indus River plains.
+It covered much of modern-day Pakistan and northwestern India, as well as possessing at least one trading colony in northeast Afghanistan.

 Over 1000 Indus Valley Civilisation sites have been discovered.
 Only 40 sites on the Indus valley were known in the pre-Partition era by archaeologists.